wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 You can:

-* Use Query Builder to apply filters from menus and selectively narrow down the scope of the trace query.
+* Use Query Builder to apply filters and narrow down the scope of the trace query.
 * Use Query Editor to limit the scope even further (advanced users).
 * Sort the returned traces according to different criteria.
-* Click any trace to view its context in the [service map panel](#investigate-the-service-map-for-a-trace) or its details in the [trace details panel](#examine-trace-details).
+* Click any trace to view its context in the [service map panel](#view-related-services) or its details in the [trace details panel](#examine-trace-details).

-## Investigate the Service Map for a Trace
+## View Related Services

 In the Traces browser, you can investigate the services that have spans in a selected trace.
-The services are shown as nodes in the service map.
+The services are shown as nodes in a service map.

 ![explore service map](images/tracing_traces_browser_service_map.png)